PRICE ELASTICITY

 Example

-A clothing retailer lowers the price of a pair of jeans from €50 to €45 (-10%).
-Sales increase from 100 to 130 units per week (+30%).
 The price elasticity is -3 (change in demand / change in price = 30% / -10%).

-This product is highly elastic: a price decrease leads to a sharp increase in sales volume.
-Conversely, a staple good (such as milk or bread) will have an elasticity close to 0, because consumers buy the same quantity regardless of the price.
+Conversely, a staple good (milk, bread) will have an elasticity close to 0, because consumers buy the same quantity regardless of the price.

 How do you measure it?